 Americans with Disabilities Act – Discrimination, Failure to Provide Accommodations

-Many students require physical accommodations such as ramps, wheelchair accessibility, etc. While others may need assistance with learning disabilities or emotional support.
-The Disability Resource Center should be able to assist you with these needs.
+Many students require physical accommodations such as ramps, wheelchair accessibility, etc. While others may need assistance with learning disabilities or emotional support, the Disability Resource Center should be able to assist you with these needs.
 Unfortunately, in certain circumstances, a faculty member or department may fail in their duty to provide this assistance or these accommodations.
-In these cases, students may have no recourse but to file a complaint with the university, college or to file a complaint with the OCR.
+In these cases, students may have no recourse but to file a complaint with the university, college, or to file a complaint with the OCR.
 The Law Firm of Massey and Duffy has represented students with their ADA claims and can offer you a Free Consultation to discuss your situation.
-If you feel like you have been discriminated against due to your disability or that reasonable accommodation were refused by your institution, we may be able to assist you in your claim.
+If you feel like you have been discriminated against due to your disability or that reasonable accommodation was refused by your institution, we may be able to assist you in your claim.

 Education Law, Academic Appeals, Discrimination Claims

 The Law Office of Massey & Duffy wants to congratulate the Class of 2018 during this graduation season.
-We are proud to have represented so many students over the past 10 years and wish them the best in their future endeavors.
+We are proud to have represented so many students over the past ten years and wish them the best in their future endeavors.
 Whether you are a student of the University of Florida, Santa Fe College, University of Central Florida, or Florida State University, we are happy to provide you with a free consultation regarding your education issue, academic appeal or discrimination claim.
-We have represented many college students in not only the issues above but also personal injury, employment law, and consumer protection.
+We have represented many college students in not only the problems above but also personal injury, employment law, and consumer protection.
 Please call our Gainesville Office at (352) 505-8900 or our new Ocala Satellite Office at (352) 229-8656.